radekg/dockerfile/README.md

 All dockerfile command should be executed in the directory where .dockerfile and Dockerfile files are located.

+# Why?

+I'm fed up with creating shell scripts to manage docker images and push them to the private registry.
+I needed a descriptive method for defining the registry, image name and tag.
+Here it is.

 ## dockerfile build

 Build a docker image.